At SOS, we believe that Education is a right and an antidote to poverty

 We recognize that our host communities and partnering organizations are best suited to answer these questions, not us.
 They will be ones effected on a day by day basis by our programs and projects, and they have the lived experience to tell us what will and will not work.

 It is of utmost importance to us that communities show an interest and commitment to education prior to our involvement.
 With the help of our partners, we seek out regions that currently run classes but lack aspects of the supportive infrastructure.
 We also seek out regions that make efforts in education development, but have their efforts stunted through distance, natural disaster, or economic reasons which make gaining access to a quality education impossible.

 To us, the development process is about more than simply transferring funds from North America to Latin America.
-We believe the personal investment keeps this process human, relatable and sustainable.
-We work with hundreds of students across Canada and America who are eager to learn, share, and explore the world.
+We believe the personal investment keeps this process human, relatable, and sustainable.
+We work with hundreds of students across Canada who are eager to learn, share, and explore the world.
 Outreach Trips channel that energy into constructive projects that enrich the experience and knowledge of our volunteers and host communities.

-Most importantly, these trips contribute to the production of a generation of active and aware citizens that are able to think and relate to what is outside their immediate world.
+These trips contribute to the production of a generation of active and aware citizens that are able to think and relate to what is outside their immediate world.
 We believe equipping students with this experience will allow them to make positive actions for change, regardless of their career or occupation.